 - 1/4 cup ground hazelnuts

-- Refrigerate dough for 10-20 minutes until it's firm enough to work with.
+- Refrigerate the dough for 10-20 minutes until it is firm enough to work with.

-- Press onto the bottom of a greased tart pan with a removable bottom (or a shallow pie pan or springform pan) and freeze for 20-30 minutes, until solid (if you don't have time to freeze, use pie weights).
+- Press the dough onto the bottom of a greased 9" or 10" tart pan with a removable bottom (or a shallow pie pan or springform pan) and freeze for 20-30 minutes, until solid (if you don't have time to freeze, use pie weights).

-- Melt together chocolate hazelnut spread and mix until smooth.
+- Melt together the chocolate hazelnut spread and butter and mix until smooth.

-- In a large bowl, beat together eggs and sugar for 2-3 minutes.
+- In a large bowl, beat together the eggs and sugar for 2-3 minutes.
+Add in the chocolate butter mixture and vanilla and mix until everything is fully combined.

-- Dock (poke holes with fork) and bake tart for 15 minutes.
+- Preheat the oven to 350F (177C) and dock the dough (poke holes with a fork) and bake tart for 15 minutes.

-- Remove from oven and pour filling over crust and bake for another 30 minutes.
+- Removethe crust from the oven and pour the filling over the crust and bake for another 30 minutes.

-- Remove from oven and allow to cool completely before slicing.
+- Remove the pie from the oven and allow it to cool completely before slicing.

 - Top with extra Pan Di Stella Chocolate Hazelnut Crema and toasted hazelnuts!